Late-Night-Devs/STEM-Navigator/README.md

 - __KEEP THIS TERMINAL OPEN__ while exploring the web app to keep the backend "server" running

 ## Front End:
-- - Install the necessary dependencies: `npm i`
+- Install the necessary dependencies: `npm i`
   - You may see warnings about vulnerabilities.
-These should not affect the web app's performance and can be ignored.
-We are working on those.
+These should not affect the web app's performance and can be ignored as we are working on those.
 - Start the web app: `npm start`
 - __KEEP THIS TERMINAL OPEN__ while exploring the web app as this is what is actually running the app